PhilippeItsMe/ci-portfolio1/README.md

 The website is designed to demonstrate the benefit of our solution and to give it credibily with testimonials.

-The webiste is designed too to explain the main steps of our service to give an understanding of how it work and the potentiel benefit of it.
+The website is designed too to explain the main steps of our service to give an understanding of how it work and the potentiel benefit of it.

 ### Github Live Link